-Although OTE $s$-wave pairing has been discussed in diffusive ferromagnet (DF)/conventional spin-singlet $s$-wave superconductor junctions, it is difficult to realize pure OTE $s$-wave pairing state in a DF \cite{Efetov1,Efetov2,volkov,eschrig_pt,Eschrig2003,Asano2007PRL,Braude, Yokoyama2007,Asano2007PRB,Eschrig2008,Eschrig2015}.
-Conversely, the demonstrated anomalous proximity effect generated by the SABS specific to unconventional superconductors is remarkable, as it can induce a purely odd-frequency pairing or at least a significant amount of it at low energy.
-Thus, it is an interesting to understand the mechanism of effect of several external perturbations on the anomalous proximity.
-Among these, the spin--orbit coupling is very interesting, as it inevitably exists near the interface or the thin films of superconductor grown on the substrate.
-Here, we focus on the effect of the Rashba spin--orbit coupling (RSOC) on the anomalous proximity effect.
-As shown by a study of noncentrosymmetric superconductors, RSOC can mix spin-triplet odd-parity pairing with the spin-singlet even-parity pairing \cite{Bauer,Interface,Gorkov,Frigeri,Fujimoto1,Fujimoto09}.
-It is possible that the anomalous proximity effect can be induced even in a spin-singlet $d_{xy}$-wave superconductor, when an OTE $s$-wave pairing can be induced from RSOC.
+Although OTE $s$-wave pairing has been discussed in diffusive ferromagnet (DF)/conventional spin-singlet $s$-wave superconductor junctions, it is difficult to realize pure OTE $s$-wave pairing state in a DF ~\cite{Efetov1,Efetov2,volkov,eschrig_pt,Eschrig2003,Asano2007PRL,Braude, Yokoyama2007,Asano2007PRB,Eschrig2008,Eschrig2015,PhysRevB.92.014508}.
+Conversely, the demonstrated anomalous proximity effect generated by ZESABSs specific to unconventional superconductors is remarkable, as it can induce a purely odd-frequency pairing or at least a significant amount of it at low energy.
+Thus, it is interesting to understand the mechanism of effect of several external perturbations on the anomalous proximity effect.
+Among these, the Rashba spin-orbit coupling is very interesting, as it inevitably exists near the interface or the thin films of superconductor grown on the substrate.
+Here, we focus on the effect of the Rashba spin-orbit coupling (RSOC) on the anomalous proximity effect.
+As shown by a study of noncentrosymmetric superconductors, the RSOC can mix spin-triplet odd-parity pairing with the spin-singlet even-parity pairing~\cite{Bauer,Interface,Gorkov,Frigeri,Fujimoto1,Fujimoto09, PhysRevB.92.134512,PhysRevB.95.184518,PhysRevB.98.075425}.
+It is possible that the anomalous proximity effect can be induced even in a spin-singlet $d_{xy}$-wave superconductor, when an OTE $s$-wave pairing can be induced from the RSOC\@.